 Can you reverse tear trough filler treatment?

-The types of fillers that are used to correct the appearance of eye hollows and eye bags and to rejuvenate the tear trough area are composed of hyaluronic acid gel.
+The types of fillers used to correct the appearance of eye hollows and eye bags and rejuvenate the tear trough area are composed of hyaluronic acid gel.
 Should you receive treatment that you aren’t satisfied or comfortable with, your injector can reverse the effects of the filler treatment using a product called hyaluronidase.
 Hyaluronidase injections can be used to dissolve any unwanted facial filler product that is made of hyaluronic acid.

 Dr. Michele Green has utilized hyaluronidase to correct the appearance of poorly placed or inappropriately injected hyaluronic acid filler that patients had performed elsewhere, typically with an inexperienced injector.
 Reducing unwanted side effects such as puffiness underneath the lower eyelid and tear trough area is completely possible with hyaluronidase injections.